mrrowmrrpz/mrrowmrrpz/README.md

-# I GOT TERMED
+# AGAIN.
+CRAP
-I got termed on asfssfek for some bs. (ketaminekitty)
+I got termed on ketakitty0 !!

 ADD MY NEW ONE HERE
-discord: ketakitty0
+discord: ketakitty1

 <!---
 mrrowmrrpz/mrrowmrrpz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.